• Skip to content

 • Get down to your child’s level and make eye contact.

-• When your child tells you something, summarise it back to check that you understand what he’s saying.
+• If you’re not sure what your child is trying to tell you, summarise it back to them to check that you understand what they’re saying.

-• Use phrases that show you’re interested.
-For example, you can say, ‘Really?’, ‘Go on’, or ‘And then what happened?’
+• Use responses that show you’re interested.
+For example, you can say, ‘Really?’, ‘Go on’ or ‘And then what happened?’

 • Nod, smile and be affectionate when your child is talking.